lzwjava/lzwjava.github.io/notes/2025-05-03-microcomputer-videos-en.md

 I hope these recommendations are helpful for your studies!
 Let me know if you have any other questions. http://googleusercontent.com/youtube_content/5 http://googleusercontent.com/youtube_content/1 http://googleusercontent.com/youtube_content/2 http://googleusercontent.com/youtube_content/3 http://googleusercontent.com/youtube_content/4

+---

+Based on the videos found related to the "Microcomputer and Interface Technology" course outline, here are some YouTube channels that appear to offer relevant content:

+* **Engineering Funda:** This channel appeared in searches for both 8086 architecture and interface chips (8255, 8251).
+* **Electronoobs:** This channel featured in searches for modern interface technologies like I2C and SPI.
+* **Low Level:** This channel provided videos on assembly language programming.
+* **TutorialsPoint:** A channel that covers a broad range of technical topics, including microcomputers.
+* **LuOne, ThinkX Academy, Gate Smashers, Sudhakar Atchala:** These channels had videos specifically on 8086 microprocessor architecture.
+* **IT Industry Exposure, WhiteboardDoodles, Fireship:** These channels offered tutorials on assembly language.
+* **Gowthami EEE, Vidyarthiplus:** These channels had content related to interfacing with chips like 8253, 8251, and 8255.
+* **Psychogenic Technologies, How To Mechatronics, Waveshare Electronics:** These channels covered various modern interface technologies.

+You might find it helpful to explore these channels to see which ones best fit your learning style for "Microcomputer and Interface Technology."